SirioRigel/flutter_fillbars/README.md

 -->
 # Fillbars

-`flutter_fillbars` is a simple flutter package that allows you to create a containers that fills up over time or by assigning a value variable.
+`flutter_fillbars` is a simple flutter package that allows you to create a container animatedely fills up when the value changes.

 ## Contents